STANDARD TERMS AND CONDITIONS FOR PRODUCT VENDOR MEMBERSHIP

 CIS Benchmarks means consensus based secure configuration guidelines applicable to a variety of operating systems, middleware and software applications, and network devices.

-CIS Controls means the CIS Critical Security Controls for Effective Cyber Defense.
+CIS Controls means the CIS Critical Security Controls.

-CIS SecureSuite means the cybersecurity configuration membership offerings provided by CIS, as set forth in this Agreement.
+CIS SecureSuite means the cybersecurity configuration and remediation membership offerings provided by CIS, as set forth in this Agreement.

-CIS SecureSuite Products includes any or all of the following: CIS Benchmarks and CIS Controls in any format provided, CIS-CAT Pro (including CIS-CAT Pro Assessor and CIS-CAT Pro Dashboard as described below), CIS Workbench community site, product guides, remediation content and other products offered by CIS from time to time.
+CIS SecureSuite Products includes any or all of the following: CIS Benchmarks and CIS Controls in any format provided, CIS-CAT Pro (including CIS-CAT Pro Assessor and CIS-CAT Pro Dashboard), CSAT Pro, CIS Workbench community site, product guides, CIS Build Kits and other products offered by CIS from time to time, as set forth at https://www.cisecurity.org/cis-securesuite/benefits/.

 II.
 Membership Benefits.

-Under the terms and conditions set forth in this Agreement, CIS grants to Customer a one (1) year CIS Product Vendor Membership that entitles Customer to the following benefits:
+Under the terms and conditions set forth in this Agreement, CIS grants to Customer a Product Vendor Membership that entitles Customer to the following benefits:

 A. Organizational Use